 Positive Material Identification Proves Its Value

-Positive Material Identification Proves Its Value17th juillet 2018
+Positive Material Identification Proves Its Value17th julio 2018

 How can you tell a Super Duplex Stainless Steel from an Austenitic Stainless Steel, or a Nickel Alloy from a Copper Alloy when they all largely look the same ?